sagemath/trac_to_gh/Issue 6650.md

 # Issue 6650: semicolon does not hide output in notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6650

 Original creator: hemmecke